 1) NEVER email from a work, home computer or smart phone registered to you, anyone related to you, friends or work colleagues.

 And don’t forget to come back to us to blow that whistle in the press, if – after seeking advice – that remains something you want to do.
-We are not affiliated to any one media organisation and although we act like a press agency, we differ from many media outlets in that you are under no pressure to go public and we can guarantee to get your message out to as wide and varied an audience as possible.
 You will also have full copy and quotes approval before any article is sent to a news outlet.